Back

 Knowing yourself, your mental mechanisms, and your anxiety is very important, not only for your next adventure but for life.
 Here are some tips for your trip:

-5 tips for negotiating with your anxiety on an adventure trip.
+5 tips for dealing with anxiety on an adventure trip

 1. Cautious and informed = armed.